vectordotdev/vector/docs/usage/configuration/sinks/aws_kinesis_streams.md

 | `json` | The payload will be encoded as a single JSON payload. |
 | `text` | The payload will be encoded as new line delimited text, each line representing the value of the `"message"` key. |

+### Environment Variables

+Environment variables are supported through all of Vector's configuration.
+Simply add `${MY_ENV_VAR}` or `$MY_ENV_VAR` in your Vector configuration file and the variable will be replaced before loading the configuration.

+You can learn more in the [Environment Variables][docs.configuration.environment-variables] section.

 ### Health Checks

 Upon [starting][docs.starting], Vector will perform a simple health check